Artisanal Vapers? For Some, The Habit's About Much More Than Quitting Tobacco

 "It's like an art form when people make them," Evans says.
 "If you look at them up close, they are very beautiful the way they are twisted."

 Despite vaping's expense, Evans estimates that he has saved close to $6,000 in the past 20 months by switching from cigarettes to e-liquids.
-He is now down to three milligrams of nicotine in his e-liquids, he says, and plans to "zero out" soon.
+He is now down to 3 milligrams of nicotine in his e-liquids, he says, and plans to "zero out" soon.
 He may stop vaping entirely.

 "Thanks for talking to me.
-I'm about to go hit my mod," Evans tells me.
+I'm about to go hit my mod," Evans says.
 He walks to a spot outside a Washington Metro station and pulls out his mod and his e-liquid of choice this day: a 7 Daze Reds Apple Juice in a mentholated grape flavor.